 Our accessible selection of compact, low-noise hand dryers and disabled toilet accessories are crucial to ensuring your washroom is compliant and user-friendly.
 They’ve all been designed with size, accessibility, noise output and cleanliness in mind.

-Sterillo Hand DryerMore Info£365.00Washroom odour control 28 day money back guaranteeThe Dorchester Hotel (London) Sterillos' made “a huge difference to the atmosphere, there are now no unpleasant odours at all”Ultra high speed hand dryer 10 - 12 second dry time
+Sterillo Germ Killing Hand DryerMore Info£399.99Washroom Air Sanitisation.
+Destroying germs and Viruses 24/7 UK Government TestedThe Dorchester Hotel (London) Sterillos' made "a huge difference to the atmosphere, there are now no unpleasant odours at all"Ultrafast Hand dryer 10 - 12 second dry time

 Keep it compact

 Keeping obstructions to a minimum should be the prime consideration when you purchase disabled toilet hand dryers.
 Floorspace must remain as spacious and uncluttered as possible for wheelchair users and those with greatly reduced mobility.

 Our Airbox H, Beaver and Gorillo Junior models pack all the power of our other dryers into a super compact design.
 The tiny wall footprint and low protrusion of these dryers ensure that wheelchairs are afforded maximum maneuverability.

 Running at 1150W or less, they’re also highly economical to run – great news for the planet and your pocket!

 Hand dryer accessibility doesn’t stop with the needs of wheelchair users – disabled hand dryer height should not discriminate against any level of disability.